Division of Fashion Design and Merchandising

 General Description

 Students who plan to work in fashion or retail management, selling, or buying should consider the Fashion Merchandising program.
 Students choosing the major will learn about merchandising, retailing, planning and control, consumer behavior, retail buying, product analysis, and fashion promotion through a variety of fashion and business courses that emphasize hands-on experiential learning projects as well as group and team activities.
 Graduates will be prepared to buy, promote, and sell merchandise for retailers and wholesalers, and to merchandise, promote, and sell products for manufacturers.
 Because the skills and knowledge needed for career positions in the fashion industry vary depending on the type of position, two distinct emphases are available for those students pursuing the bachelor's degree in Fashion Merchandising - the Management emphasis and the Planning emphasis.
-The Management emphasis is designed for those who plan to work in fashion or retail management, selling, or promotion careers, primarily in-store environments.
+The Management emphasis is designed for those who plan to work in fashion or retail management, selling, or promotion careers, primarily in in-store environments.
 The Planning emphasis is designed for those who plan to work in retail buying and merchandise management careers, primarily in corporate environments.
 Differences in the emphasis focus on math and business requirements.

 Courses Required